THE GREEN CARD THROUGH MARRIAGE GUIDE

 Conclusion: Green Card Through Marriage

 Now that you have read this guide, I hope that you have a better understanding of the green card through marriage process.
-If you have any questions, or if you would just like to say hi, I can be reached at email@example.com.
+If you have any questions, feel free to reach out to me at email@example.com.